Ben-G/Website/content/post/24-Flux-iOS.md

 State management was one of the largest sources of complexity in our app, so we decided to define a pattern that all new features could use going forward.

+A lot of the pain we felt in our existing codebase reminded us strongly of the issues that Facebook brought up when they first presented the Flux pattern:

+- Unexpected, Cascading State Updates
+- Hard to Understand Dependencies Between Components
+- Tangled Flow of Information
+- Unclear Source of Truth

+It seemed that Flux would be a perfect fit for solving our biggest problems.

 ## A Brief Intro to Flux

+Flux is a very lightweight architectural pattern that Facebook uses for client-side web applications.
+Even though there is a [reference implementation](https://github.com/facebook/flux), Facebook emphasizes that the ideas of the Flux pattern are a lot more relevant than this particular implementation.

 ## Addressing Concerns